Posts tagged Somerset

 At the Trig Pillar I was keen to continue the walk to the end of the peninsula to visit the old fort.
 Timi sensibly called me back as our dry weather window was rapidly closing and we could see the storm clouds coming toward us.
 We retraced our steps back to the National Trust cafe just as the rain started again.

-High Points of The Mendip Hills AONB
+High Points of The Mendip Hills National Landscape

 Trig Pillar at the summit of Beacon Batch